 Most People Don’t Know About This Grisly Historic Site Hiding In Hawaii

-Located not far from U.S. Naval Base Pearl Harbor, near Ewa and Waipahu, is a grisly piece of Hawaiian history many people would like to forget: the Honouliuli Internment Camp.
+Located not far from U.S. Naval Base Pearl Harbor, near Ewa and Waipahu, is a grisly piece of history many people would like to forget: the Honouliuli Internment Camp in Hawaii.
 The former World War II Japanese-American internment camp highlights the demoralizing consequences of a wartime suspension of basic civil rights.

 This informational video produced by the Japanese Cultural Center gives us a glimpse into the lives of those who were held at Honouliuli.

-While many would like to forget this terrible time in American history, it is important to remember what we did, and how we can ensure that this terrible act of injustice never happens again.
-Those who would like to witness this grisly historic site can contact the National Park Service to schedule a visit.
+While many would like to forget this terrible time in American history and the effects of World War II in Hawaii, it is important to remember what we did, and how we can ensure that this terrible act of injustice never happens again.
+Those who would like to witness the Honouliuli Internment Camp in Hawaii can contact the National Park Service to schedule a visit.